 Select Urban Health Activities

 World Trade Center Health Registry - NYC Department of Health and Menatl Hygiene: Dr. Stellman is a past Research Director and currently consultant to The World Trade Center Health Registry, a cohort study of over 71,000 community residents, Lower Manhattan area workers, rescue and recovery workers, and other individuals directly exposed to the collapse and aftermath of the Sept.
 11, 2001, attacks.
-The original cohort was interviewed in 2003-04.
-Re-surveys in 2007-08 and 2011-12 have provided health updates and linkage to the National Death Index and state cancer registries are used to determine mortality and cancer incidence.
+The cohort was first interviewed in 2003-04.
+Re-surveys in 2007, and 2011, and 2015 have provided health updates while linkage to the National Death Index and state cancer registries are used to determine mortality and cancer incidence.
 The Registry has been the source of numerous publications and much of the Registry data are open to the public on-line.

-The Dessoff Choirs: Dr. Stellman is a Board member and past Treasurer of The Dessoff Choirs, an avocational choral organization.
+The Dessoff Choirs: Dr. Stellman is a Board member and past Treasurer of The Dessoff Choirs, an avocational choral organization that presents numerous concerts in New York City each year.
 See www.dessoff.org for concert schedule and tickets.

 Select Global Activities